Niklss/Niklss-ml-engineer-coding-challenge/README.md

 docker build . -t test-cleaner docker run --rm -it -v $PWD/resources:/opt/workspace/resources -v $PWD/results:/opt/workspace/results test-cleaner python main.py --tmx-file ./resources/tmx-file.tmx --output ./results/output
 ```
 If you are interested in deeper code understanding look at the code.
 It has comments.
+Tried do my best, but it still requires about 5GB of RAM to process 20M rows.
 ## II.
 Research and Prototyping

 Misalignment, i.e., parallel sentence pairs that are not accurate translations of each other, is a common problem that occurs even in well-curated datasets.